xcart/xcart-docs/_pages/kb_en/look_and_feel/managing_skins/skins_from_the_x-cart_app_store.md

 ---
 The [X-Cart App Store](https://market.x-cart.com/ecommerce-templates/) offers over 70 skin to your choice that you can obtain and use for your site.

-The steps involved in installling a skin from the X-Cart App Store are similar to the ones described in {% link "Installing Addons from the X-Cart App Store" ref_Vn1mMUw9 %}.
+The steps involved in installing a skin from the X-Cart App Store are similar to the ones described in {% link "Installing Addons from the X-Cart App Store" ref_Vn1mMUw9 %}.

 To install a skin from the X-Cart App Store, you will need to: